yonilurie/airbnb-clone/README.md

         }
         ```

--   Error response: Couldn't find a Spot with the specified id
+-   Error response: Couldn't find a room with the specified id

     -   Status Code: 404
     -   Headers: